facelessuser/BracketHighlighter/readme.md

 Select the opening and closing tag name of current tag.

 ### Bracket Wrapping Plugin
 Wrap the current selection with supported bracket of your choice.
+Wrapping definitions are configured in ```bh_wrapping.sublime-settings```.

 ### Bracket Swapping Plugin
 Swap the current surrounding bracket with supported bracket of your choice.
+Swapping definitions are configured in ```bh_swapping.sublime-settings```.

 ## Shortcuts
 By default BH provides no shortcuts to avoid shortcut conflicts, but you can view the included ```Example.sublime-keymaps``` file to get an idea how to set up your own.